-Typically, prosecutors will treat a second conviction for violating any of the above auto insurance statutes as a felony and might probably make you subject to the consequences mentioned above.
-In most car insurance fraud cases, the prosecutor will file several counts of PC 550 offenses and at least one charge for violating Business and Professions Code section 810.
+Typically, prosecutors will treat a second conviction for violating any of the above auto insurance statutes as a felony and might make you subject to the consequences mentioned above.
+In most car insurance fraud cases, the prosecutor will file several counts of PC 550 offenses and at least one charge for violating Business and Professions Code Section 810.

-To be on the safe side of the law when you face a possibility of conviction for violating an auto/car insurance fraud statute, you must seek the help of a criminal defense attorney for legal guidance and representation to counter the alleged charges.
+To be on the safe side of the law when you face a possibility of conviction for violating an auto/car insurance fraud statute, you should seek the help of a criminal defense attorney for legal guidance and representation to counter the alleged charges.

 Viable Legal Defense Arguments to Counter Auto Insurance Charges

 Undoubtedly, the possible consequences resulting from a conviction of an auto insurance fraud charge can affect many parts of your daily activities, including your freedom.
-With the legal representation of an experienced and reputable defense attorney, you might be able to counter auto insurance fraud allegations or charges against you by raising the following viable defense arguments:
+With the legal representation of an experienced and reputable defense attorney, you will be able to counter auto insurance fraud allegations or charges against you by raising the following viable defense arguments: